 Before a baby is born, the amniotic sac breaks open, causing amniotic fluid to gush out or, less commonly, to slowly leak.
-When this happens before contractions start, it is called premature rupture of membranes (PROM).
+When this happens before contractions start, it is called prelabour rupture of membranes (PROM).
 PROM can occur at any time during pregnancy.

 PROM is often unexpected, and the cause is often hard to identify.
 Known causes of PROM include:

 - Uterine infection, which is a common trigger of pPROM.